kamil-kw/Rocky_Paperusus_Scissorro/README.md

 #### **Lighthouse Score for Mobile devices:**

-**Note:** To achive 100% performance score I need to reduces size of background animation, however this will strongly impact on the quality, this is the smallest posible solution.
+**Note:** To achieve 100% performance score I need to reduces size of background animation, however this will strongly impact on the quality, this is the smallest posible solution.
+Therefore I have not achieved the perfect (100%) score.

 #### **Story page Lighthouse Score**